dbpl566/474-Project-1/README.md

 CISC474 Spr-2020

-Game Name: Falling in the deep
+Game Name: Fee Fi Fo Fall
 Team Name: DAZZZLE

-Overview:  Falling in the deep
+Overview:  Fee Fi Fo Fall
     This game is a vertical endless falling game.
 Players can use keys to move left or right.
 Randomly generated bricks or obstacles will appear at the bottom along.
 Try to avoid the obstacle and get land on the safe brick and survive as long as you can.
 Score will be calculated according to both time and bricks you landed.
 Dungeon themed, similar to ns-shaft game.

 https://apps.apple.com/us/app/ns-shaft/id623721740